 Guadalupe Fan Palm is a striking small to medium sized palm with its silvery fronds accenting any landscape setting, with flowers in summer from long drooping stems.
 It tolerates heat, wind and drought, and it is one of the hardier palms, to 18 degrees F. It is usually seen as a single accent specimen.

 Height: 25 feet.

 Leaves Palmate, Light Green, No Change, Evergreen.

 Fragrant White.
 Flowers in Spring.
-Has separate male and female flowers on the same tree (monoecious).
+Has separate male and female reproductive parts on the same tree (monoecious).

 Black Drupe, Medium (0.50 - 1.50 inches), fruiting in Summer Edible.

 Bark Striking or Light Gray, Smooth.